Are you thinking about a lifestyle change and wondering what’s it like to be a gift basket designer? Find out in this revealing article.

 - You get sick just in time to not finish a big order.

 What happens in the gift basket world is no different than what other business owners face.
-However, these problems are magnified when they’re your problem, and it stings, but you learn to handle the ups and downs.
+However, these problems are magnified when they’re your problem.
+It’s temporarily painful.
+However, you learn to handle the ups and downs.

 More about the upside